-Once you have reached the interview stage, the academic credentials of the group are probably pretty comparable.
+Once you have reached the medical school interview stage, the academic credentials of the group are probably pretty comparable.
 The quality of your interview may make the difference.
 Remember, once granted an interview, your fate is in your own hands.
 So by all means, be prepared.

-Many students go into their first few interviews completely unprepared, hoping to get the hang of it as they go along.
+Many students go into their first few med school interviews completely unprepared, hoping to get the hang of it as they go along.
 Few people would attempt to run a marathon (or take the MCAT) untrained.
 The same principle applies here.
 You want to anticipate the questions and formulate the key points of your responses, maximizing your potential for success.

 More often than not, the interviewer will base his or her questions on your personal statement and your med school application.
 This is especially true if you have an “open file” interview where the interviewer sees your application beforehand.